mvolkmann/blog/src/smalltalk.md

 To quit without saving changes, open the World menu and select "Quit without saving".
+If there are any unsaved changes, a confirmation popup will appear that says
+"Some ChangeSets for Cuis core have unsaved changes.
+If you continue, they would be lost.
+Do you really want to exit Cuis without saving the image?"
+Click "Yes" or "No".

 While the classes and methods provided by a base image can be modified, it is not a good idea to do so because